-Cosmetology is designed to prepare students for employment as a licensed hairdresser and cosmetologist, registered nails or facial specialist or to provide supplemental training for persons previously or currently employed in these occupations.
+Cosmetology is designed to prepare students for employment as a licensed cosmetologist, or to provide supplemental training for persons previously or currently employed in these occupations.
 Students learn communication skills, leadership skills, human relations skills and employability skills; develops safe and efficient work practices; learns applicable Florida cosmetology law and rules; becomes knowledgeable of the cosmetologist, nails specialist, and facial specialist industry; develops a working knowledge of the chemistry, bacteriology, anatomy and physiology in relation to the field; learns the art of make-up; and develops skills in performing the manipulative and electrical techniques required in the practice of cosmetology, nail specialist and facial specialist occupations.
 This program prepares the student for successful completion of the State Board Licensing Examination which is required for the practice of cosmetology.
-It is a competency-based, self-paced program with designated open-entry enrollment times.
+It is a competency-based program with designated enrollment times.
 A special fee is charged for liability insurance.
-(Basic skills remediation may be required as indicated by the TABE (Test of Adult Basic Education)).
+(Basic skills remediation may be required as indicated by the TABE (Test of Adult Basic Education).